 The only problem?
 Which pattern to use?
 What’s your favorite?

 For glasses, I brought out a set of four martini/margarita glasses with deep blue stems.
 They were a favor at our younger daughter’s high school parents’ auction party.
 We found two that people had left on a table and I grabbed them.
 Wish I had grabbed a few more.

 This set of margarita glasses would be so pretty on a table with a blue theme.

 For a simple centerpiece, I chose three of my estate sale chinoiserie cache pots.
 The style and deeper blue color will dress up the table.

 If you don’t have any similar cache pots, then use any blue and white containers you have.
 Or check out one of these.

-The first step to styling any tablescape is to clear it off.
+The first step to styling any tablescape is to clear it off the table, especially if it is outdoors.
 You should clean it of dirt, debris, pollen or leaves.

 I would be using our outdoor restored teak table, which I’ve shown many times, as our outdoor dining spot.
 It was an estate sale find that I cleaned and repurposed.